growr-xyz/growr-documentation/introduction/5-Protocol-Components.md

 The Growr protocol’s core identity services are:

-- _SSCR agent service:_ A custodial service that operates the self-sovereign credit record (SSCR) of the user with his permissions.
+- _Identity (SSCR agent) service:_ A custodial service that operates the self-sovereign credit record (SSCR) of the user with his permissions.
 - _Credential issuing service:_ Issues verifiable credentials based on data received or verified for given borrowers.
 - _Credential verification service:_ Verifies presentations of credentials in order to access funding.
 - _User management service_: A service that is responsible for registration and management of the node applications’ users.